hxy0415/SSCCP-Research/README.md

                        University of Lübeck, Germany         Kindai University, Japan
 #################################################################################################################

-** If you want use our codes, please reference the following publication[1]:
+** If you want use our codes, please reference the following publication[1] !

-[1] Xinyu Huang, Kimiaki Shirahama, Frédéric Li and Marcin Grzegorzek, Sleep stage classification for child patients using DeConvolutional Neural Network, Artificial Intelligence in Medicine, vol.110, pp.101981, 2020.
-DOI:10.1016/j.artmed.2020.101981.

 ###############